themegrill/himalayas/readme.txt

 /**********************************************************/

 == Changelog ==
-= Version TBD =
-* Tweaks - Enhancement for the media uploader scripts used in widgets.

-= Version 1.0.7 - June 9, 2016 =
+= Version 1.0.7 - 2016-09-02 =
 * Tweaks - Updated Font Awesome to version 4.6.3.
 * Tweaks - Introduced welcome page for theme.
 * Tweaks - POT file update.
 * Feature - Theme is now compatible with WooCommerce.
+* Tweaks - Enhancement for the media uploader scripts used in widgets.

 = Version 1.0.6 =
 * Fix - Widget: Our Team issue is fixed.